skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

 -l, --lower
   Write the disassembly in lower case.

--M, --map `FILE`
-  Specify a code execution map to use when generating a control file.
-Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

 -o, --org `ADDR`
   Specify the origin address of a binary (.bin) file; the default origin